 “She told us it was a very common medical problem,” David’s mother, Rhonda Bachner, tells Quartz.
 “People live forever with it.”

 So David kept playing.
 His lean, 6’3’’ frame towered over most hitters; with his head tilted down, brim fixed low on his eyes, he resembled former New York Yankees southpaw Andy Pettite.
 David was a sentry keeping watch over his field—immovable, unshakeable.
 Atop the pitcher’s mound he mesmerized and hypnotized hitters.
 Like so many young stars, he seemed immortal.
-“They saw a healthy 18-year-old with no symptoms and just figured they would wait for the next time, but there was no next time.”

 In 2009, his senior season at West-Windsor Plainsboro High School North in New Jersey, David coasted to a 9-2 record, tossing 125 strikeouts with an Earned Run Average (ERA) so low he was virtually unhittable.
 It was undoubtedly the best season in our school’s history and, according to Sports Illustrated, one of the best in the history of New Jersey.
 In the fall of that year David would head to Seton Hall University on an athletic scholarship, forgoing interest from several Major League Baseball teams because he wanted to experience college.
 Barring injury, he was on track to be drafted professionally anyway, his dream since childhood.